estherpato/udaSearchBox/README.md

 You can send the coordinates to other UDA's components or external components.

 # Getting Started with Uda Search Box

+##Prerrequisites

+If you want to use udaSearchBox you need to have an user and a password from pulse, the urban data analytic's tool.

+##Install udaSearchBox

 To start with udaSearchBox, first, you have to install the npm package.